Translated using DeepL

 Remote access options

-By connecting to the shared folder \\home.fi.muni.cz\fi-graphics.
+By connecting a shared folder \\home.fi.muni.cz\fi-graphics.
 Available only from FI staff and student machines (does not include Wi-Fi) or from the faculty VPN.
-Authentication using faculty login and password, and you must provide the domain, i.e. NTFI\login.
+Authentication using faculty login and password.

 On Linux, in the Nautilus file browser, connect using: